BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 npm run seed:media
 ```

 This script copies files into `backend/media/*` for local dev only.
-It won’t commit media to git.
+It won't commit media to git.

 ### Importing from an external seedings folder